Oro, Kwara State

 Oro is a town in Irepodun Local Government area of Kwara State, popular for its self development initiatives.
-It is on the main road to Omu-Aran (29km); North East of Offa (24km).
+It is on the main road to Omu-Aran (29 km); North East of Offa (24 km).
 It can be located on any good map of Nigeria on latitude 8.13°N and longitude of 4.50°E south of River Niger.
 Oro is a 45-minute drive from Ilorin.
 Oro is a Yoruba town.
 The people speak the Igbomina dialect of the Yoruba language.

 The current Baale of Oro is Chief Sunday Olateju Afolabi.